hyperifyio/goagent/README.md

 ## License and credits
 MIT license.
 See `LICENSE`.

+Maintainers and authors:
+- Hyperify.io maintainers
+- Primary author: Jaakko Heusala

-Inspired by OpenAI‑compatible agent patterns and built for portability and safety.
+Acknowledgements: inspired by OpenAI‑compatible agent patterns; built for portability and safety.

 ## More examples
 See `examples/unrestricted.md` for copy‑paste prompts demonstrating `exec` + file tools to write, build, and run code in a sandboxed environment.